a fee-based online consultation clinic for Obstetrics & Gynecology

 • Pregnancy test is positive.

 • Medical treatment: Methotrexate is a lethal drug that can cause death to the embryo.
-It is prescribed as tablets to be taken strictly under medical supervision.
+It can be prescribed as injections or tablets to be taken strictly under medical supervision.
 The drug causes severe depletion of folic acid in the body, so tablets of folic acid have to be prescribed simultaneously.
 Other embryotoxic drugs like Mifeprostone can also be given.

 The dead embryo gradually degenerates and is reabsorbed into the body.